 Probation - After being placed on FA Suspension, AND a student has successfully appealed and financial aid has been reinstated, the student is eligible to receive financial aid.
-This status is only for one term and quite often will carry conditions and/or stipulations for continued eligibility.
+This Probation status is only for one term and will carry stipulations for continued eligibility.
+If these stipulations are met, a student may be placed into a Continued Probation status for the following semester.
+Alternatively, a student may be place back on Suspension if they fail to meet the stipulations.